Skip to the content.

 Remember the deploy_hash returned in the response to query its status later.

-Check that you bonding request worked
+Check that your bonding request worked

 Sending a transaction to the network does not mean that the transaction processed successfully.
 It’s important to check to see that the contract executed properly: